On Choosing the Poems: A Musician’s Approach

 Where we — with late — celestial face —

 However, when approaching this device from an aural/musical perspective, the musician is offered an opportunity to experience Dickinson as both composer and performer.
-As noted by Kamilla Denman, in her 1993 essay “Emily Dickinson’s Volcanic Punctuation” (1996), Dickinson’s use of punctuation “expands the space and pitch in which words are uttered, underlines or undercuts words, blends words, or dislocates them from their context.”
+As Kamilla Denman notes in her essay, “Emily Dickinson’s Volcanic Punctuation,” Dickinson’s use of punctuation

 Denman further observes: